 This Sickness Absence Procedure should be read and applied in conjunction with [Trust name’s] Staffing Policy Statement.

 [Trust name] recognises its responsibility for the health, safety and welfare of its employees.
 This Sickness Absence Procedure sets out the process for reporting sickness absence and for the management of sickness absence in a fair and consistent way.
-This procedure places emphasis on proactive support for staff in the event of ill health difficulties.
+This procedure places emphasis on proactive support for staff in the event of ill health difficulties and/or where their symptoms are impacting upon work.

 Sickness absence can vary from short intermittent periods of ill-health to a continuous period of long-term absence and have a number of different causes (for example, injuries, recurring conditions, or a serious illness requiring lengthy treatment).

-Sickness absence may result from a disability defined in the Equality Act 2010.
-Reasonable adjustments to this procedure may be considered in appropriate cases, depending on the specific circumstances.
-HR advice should be obtained where the line manager considers the employee is likely to have a disability.
+Long-term absence is normally defined as any continuous period of sickness exceeding 28 calendar days.

+[Trust name] is committed to creating an environment where employees are able to raise concerns about their health and any impact upon work, and to ask for support and appropriate adjustments.
+Should managers notice a change in an employee’s behaviour/ability whilst in the workplace then they should discuss this with the employee to see if there is a health condition they are not aware of and whether any support needs to be provided.

+[Where absence is directly related to an employee’s disability, the Trust may, at its discretion, authorise Disability Leave rather than sickness absence.
+Disability Leave covers pre-agreed time off for treatment, rehabilitation or adjustments and does not trigger the sickness-absence stages set out in this procedure.
+Arrangements will be reviewed regularly to ensure they remain reasonable and effective.]

+No action will be taken under the formal part of this Sickness Absence Policy against a trade union representative without prior discussion with an appropriate trade union officer.

 [Trust name] has standards for attendance for employees, as it does for pupils, and measures will be taken to monitor and respond to actual and potential problems.

 Management Responsibilities